-- If external exchange send MX Other Authority Initial Request letter with a prepaid envelope (write the housing assistant name on the return envelope) to the housing association or council. - Check all joint tenants are included on the application.
+- If external exchange send MX Other Authority Initial Request letter with a prepaid envelope (write the Housing Assistant name on the return envelope) to the housing association or council. - Check all joint tenants are included on the application.
 If an application is received from a joint tenant, with the other joint tenant not included on the application, the applicant should be given three options: - 1. to arrange for the existing tenancy to be signed over to the applicant's name only (normal rules for transfer of tenancy to apply); - 2. to include the other joint tenant on the application; - 3. to withdraw from the exchange and be advised to arrange for the tenancy to be transferred into the applicant's name only (normal rules for transfer of tenancy to apply). - Check the application is date stamped for proof of receipt.
-If not, check to see if any proof of receipt into office and apply date stamp. - If exchange agreed at this stage, send TS40 Mutual Exchange Visit letter to explain that housing officer will visit to do a home inspection. - Complete Mutual Exchange Property Inspection Form with housing officer name on, which addresses are mutual exchanging and the date that the form needs completing by (15 working days) - Book appointment for relevant housing officer and relevant maintenance inspector in diaries and pass Mutual Exchange Property Inspection Form to housing officer to verify the application details and assess the condition of the property.
+If not, check to see if any proof of receipt into office and apply date stamp. - If exchange agreed at this stage, refer to Housing Officer to assess whether the exchange is required.